ritvikmath/jekyll-now/_posts/2017-5-15-Optimal_Med_School.md

 The key takeaways are:

 * There seems to be a **(roughly) linear** trend in Admit Rate vs. GPA.
 * The **slope of this linear relationship increases with increasing MCAT scores**.
 Put another way, the higher your MCAT score is, the more that each additional GPA point boosts your chance of admission.
-This is some preliminary edvidence of a link between GPA and MCAT in determining admit rate.
+This is some preliminary evidence of a link between GPA and MCAT in determining admit rate.
 * **Given a low enough MCAT score, no GPA can make up for it in gaining admission to medical school**.
 That is, looking at the bottom red line, where MCAT is between 498 and 501, a GPA of 2.5 vs 3.9 gives the same admit rate of around 3%.

 Now let's turn to a more interesting trend,  that of Admit Rate vs. MCAT for some fixed values of GPA.
 Here we fix the GPA at three levels: *3.8-4.0 (High)*, *3.4-3.6 (Medium)*, *3.0-3.2 (Low)*.
 Note here that even though a GPA of 3.0 is labeled as *low*, you should take that to mean **relatively low rather than absolutely low**.
 Indeed, even those with a GPA in the *low* range can achieve a peak admit rate of 50% given a high enough MCAT score.

 <figure>
 <center>